Vietnam.vn - Nền tảng quảng bá Việt Nam

 At a recent conference on the issue, Pittsburgh-based bird flu researcher Suresh Kuchipudi stressed the "high risk of a H5N1 bird flu pandemic."

 According to the World Health Organization (WHO), about 52% of H5N1 infections since 2003 have been fatal.
-Meanwhile, the mortality rate among people infected with COVID-19 is currently only 0.1%, although at the time of the pandemic, the mortality rate was about 20%.
+Meanwhile, the mortality rate among people infected with COVID-19 is now only 0.1%, although at the time of the pandemic, the mortality rate was about 20%.

 To prevent the risk of spreading, the US has tested and developed two vaccines that are considered suitable candidates to prevent H5N1.